diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 Go into directory `schedoscope/schedoscope-tutorial` and [[execute|Open Street Map Tutorial#execution]] the tutorial using your own hadoop cluster:

-    [cloudera@quickstart schedoscope-tutorial]$ mvn exec:java
+    mvn exec:java

-## Extension
+## Setting up Scala IDE

 Now it's time to design your own Schedoscope views and their dependencies.
-For this purpose, you might also want to have a look at the [View DSL Primer](Schedoscope View DSL Primer).
+For this purpose, we need to set up an IDE.
+You might also want to have a look at the [View DSL Primer](Schedoscope View DSL Primer).

-### Preparation

 1. You need a Scala IDE, e.g. [Scala IDE for Eclipse](http://scala-ide.org/download/sdk.html)

 2. Import the maven projects schedoscope-core and schedoscope-tutorial.

-In case Scala IDE has problems importing the schedoscope-tutorial project, disable the shift of build phases for mixed compilation in the maven-compiler-plugin and scala-maven-plugin configurations in the pom.
-You can do this by commenting the following section prior to import and then remove the comments after import:
+In case your Scala IDE has problems importing the schedoscope-tutorial project, disable the shift of build phases for mixed compilation in the maven-compiler-plugin and scala-maven-plugin configurations in the pom.
+You can do this by commenting the following section prior to import and then removing the comments after import:

 	<plugin>
 		<groupId>org.apache.maven.plugins</groupId>